Hilma af Klint and Wassily Kandinsky Dreams of the Future

 Mar 16 – Aug 11, 2024

 With the exhibition at the Kunstsammlung Nordrhein-Westfalen, the works of af Klint and Kandinsky will be united for the first time in a comprehensive exhibition.
-It offers the unique opportunity to view and compare the paintings, watercolors, drawings, and notes of both artists.
-Af Klint and Kandinsky, who lived almost simultaneously, have in common that, with abstraction, they strove to invent much more than a new style of painting.
-Both dreamed of a future, to which art would point the way.
+It offers a unique opportunity to compare and understand their paintings, watercolors, drawings, and notes.
+Af Klint and Kandinsky, who lived almost simultaneously, have in common that they wanted to invent much more than a new style of painting with abstraction.

 • Supported by